Home » Ministeries » Ministerie van Arbeid, Werkgelegenheid en Jeugdzaken

 Consultants will be selected in accordance with the Selection Based on the Consultants’ Qualifications (CQS) set out in the Consultant Policies.

-Further information and clarifications can be obtained via email at the email address: [email protected] before May 22, 2026 at 15:00 PM Suriname Time.
+Further clarifications and information including the Terms of Reference (ToR) can be obtained via email address: [email protected] before June 12, 2026 at 15:00 PM Suriname Time.

-Expressions of Interest must be delivered in a written form (hardcopy), 3 copies, to the address below by May 29, 2026, at 15:00 PM Suriname Time
+Expressions of Interest (EOI) addressed to the Program Manager as provided below must be submitted in a written form via the email provided by 17th of June 2026 at 15:00 PM Suriname Time.

 Late submissions shall not be accepted.